LLNL/axom/src/docs/sphinx/coding_guide/coding_guidelines.rst

 ------------------------------------
-2.7 Macros and Enumerations
+Macro and Enumeration Name Format
 ------------------------------------

-2.7.1 Preprocessor macro constants **must** be named using all uppercase letters and underscores should be used between words.
+2.27 Preprocessor macro constants **must** be named using all uppercase letters and underscores should be used between words.

       For example, these are acceptable macro names::